Characteristic classes as complete obstructions

 \end{proof}

+If we specialize the exact sequence to the case $A=M^kZ$ we obtain the following long exact sequence, which can be regarded as a dual of the homotopy long exact sequence of a fibration.

-\begin{cor} Let $X$ be a nice pointed space, $G$ a nice topological group or a matrix group, $E$ a pointed $G$-bundle over X, $Z$ an abelian countable group and $k>0$.
+\begin{teorema} Let $X$ be a connected countable CW-complex (pointed in a vertex), $G$ a topological group whose homotopy groups are countable, $E$ a $G$-bundle over X, and $Z$ a countable abelian group.
 There is a long exact sequence of abelian groups

-where the connecting map is the characteristic map of $E$. \end{cor} Note that this long exact sequence is obtained by dualizing the classical argument used to obtain the homotopy long exact sequence of Theorem \ref{homotopylongexactsequence}. \begin{proof} We first notice that the map $\tilde\Omega t:\tilde\Omega X\to\tilde\Omega BG=G^{\text{cof}}$, constructed in Remark \ref{Omegaonarrows}, is the classifying map of $E^{\text{cof}}$, as there are pointed equivalences of pointed $G^{\text{cof}}$-bundles over $X$